Bath-Induced Correlations Enhance Thermometry Precision at Low Temperatures

-with $x_i$ and $p_i$ being the position and momentum of the $i$th oscillator, respectively.
-Here, for keeping the model as general as possible we allow for inter-oscillator interactions with couplings $g_{ij}$, but to study only bath-induced correlations we set $g_{i j}=0$ in all simulations.
+with $x_i$ being the displacement from \textit{equilibrium position} $r_i$ of the $i$th probe oscillator and $p_i$ being the conjugate momentum.
+For now we allow for inter-oscillator interactions with couplings $g_{ij}$, but to study only bath-induced correlations we set $g_{i j}=0$ in simulations.
+The Hamiltonian of the bath reads